Differences between SysVinit, Upstart and Systemd

 SysVinit v/s Upstart v/s Systemd

 Systemd is the replacement of the SysVinit and Upstart initializer programs.
-In RHEL6, the Upstart initialization program was used.
+RHEL6 used the Upstart initialization program.
 Before RHEL6, the SysVinit was the default initialization program.

 SysVinit